CentreForDigitalHumanities/Summer-School-2024/docs/documentation.md

 ## Inspiration

-In developing the materials for the Summer School Exploring Culture through Data, inspiration was drawn from the [Educational materials](https://github.com/CentreForDigitalHumanities/Education) by the [Centre for Digital Humanities](https://cdh.uu.nl/), as well as from:
+In developing the course materials for the Summer School Exploring Culture through Data, inspiration was drawn from the [Educational materials](https://github.com/CentreForDigitalHumanities/Education) by the [Centre for Digital Humanities](https://cdh.uu.nl/), as well as from:

 | Name | Description |
 | --- | --- |